Verstappen on pole in Austria ahead of Leclerc

 "A lot of people were being caught out, including me.
 It takes out the joy a little bit but still a very good lap."

+Verstappen said the amount of times being deleted "looked very silly - we almost looked like amateurs and some of them were very, very marginal".

+Sainz added: "We need to find a way to correct it and we will sit down (with the FIA) and try to do that."

-Arguably the lap of the day was from Leclerc, who was right on the edge through the two high-speed corners at the end of the lap, the car dancing on the limits of adhesion as he caught a couple of twitches at well over 100mph.
+Arguably the lap of the day was from Leclerc, who was right on the edge through the two high-speed final corners, the car dancing on the limits of adhesion as he caught a couple of twitches at well over 100mph.

 Leclerc, who has had a difficult run in recent races, said: "It feels good to finally have a clean qualifying again and to be back on the front row.
 The feeling has been a bit better in the last few races.